 Cars last approximately 11 years on the road – this is the highest it’s ever been.
 A car’s life is not always determined by the number of kilometres driven.
 A car with 60,000 km on the odometer can be in worse shape than one with 120,000 km.

 Modern technology has helped cars achieve a longer lifespan.
-When cars are properly cared for, they can go longer without needing major repairs or replacement parts.
+When cars are properly maintained, they can last longer without requiring major repairs or replacement parts.
 A diligent repair schedule will keep your vehicle on the road for thousands of kilometres and many more years.

 The distance you drive daily can impact the amount you pay for insurance.
 The more time you spend on the road, the higher your chances of being involved in an accident or filing a claim.